jlettvin/Ellipsis/README.md

 Ellipsis uses "service" modules to integrate multiple languages.
-Fragments of code in these languages are executed in their native applications as a service using a specialized "backtick" language.
+Fragments of code in these languages are executed in their native applications as a service using a specialized "backtick" markup.

 ### Structure of the backtick unit
 * `` `{servicename}.{uniqueidentifier}|{displaylabel}|{code fragment}` ``